TheThingsIndustries/lorawan-stack-docs/doc/content/devices/class-b/index.md

 <!--more-->

-Read more about device classes in [The Things Network LoRaWAN documentation](https://www.thethingsnetwork.org/docs/lorawan/classes/).
+Read more about device classes in [The Things Network LoRaWAN® documentation](https://www.thethingsnetwork.org/docs/lorawan/classes/).

 {{< note >}} See the [Confirmed Downlinks Behavior]({{< ref "/devices/confirmed-downlinks-behavior" >}}) section to learn how confirmed downlinks behavior for class B devices differs from confirmed downlinks behavior for class A devices. {{</ note >}}